What is Sclerotherapy?

 What does a Sclerotherapy treatment from Dr. Davis consist of?

 For many years we have been injecting sotradecol.
-In June 2010 Asclera, a widely used European sclerosing agent, will become available for use in the U.S.
+In June 2010 Asclera, a widely used European sclerosing agent, became available for use in the U.S.

 How often do I need to have Sclerotherapy treatments from Dr. Davis?

 The number of treatments necessary varies depending on the size and amount of veins you have.
 Most veins require about three treatments before they fade, although some (often the larger veins) will disappear after just one treatment.
 Follow-up treatments are usually at three week intervals for retreatment of the same veins.
-When the veins disappear, they will not come back.
-Once it is your tendency to develop spider/varicose veins, new veins may appear in the future, for which you can return for further treatment.
+Once it is your tendency to develop spider /varicose veins, new veins may appear in the future, for which you can return for further treatment.
 Treatment of your existing veins does not encourage the formation of new veins.
 If you have an extensive amount of leg veins, we would be treating you weekly, working in different areas each week, until all areas have been treated for several rounds.

 Will my Sclerotherapy treatment from Dr. Davis hurt?